caseyg/awesome/TOPICS.md

 *   [NoeSamaille/wxo-oauth-authz-code](https://github.com/NoeSamaille/wxo-oauth-authz-code) - Working example of a custom Python tool for IBM watsonx Orchestrate that allows to query Calendar Events from Microsoft 365 using a member connection implementing an OAuth Authorization Code flow.

+## deepagents

+*   [langchain-ai/deepagents](https://github.com/langchain-ai/deepagents) - Deep Agents is an agent harness built on langchain and langgraph.
+Deep Agents are equipped with a planning tool, a filesystem backend, and the ability to spawn subagents - making them well-equipped to handle complex agentic tasks.

+## langchain

+*   [langchain-ai/deepagents](https://github.com/langchain-ai/deepagents) - Deep Agents is an agent harness built on langchain and langgraph.
+Deep Agents are equipped with a planning tool, a filesystem backend, and the ability to spawn subagents - making them well-equipped to handle complex agentic tasks.

+*   [NirDiamant/RAG\_Techniques](https://github.com/NirDiamant/RAG_Techniques) - This repository showcases various advanced techniques for Retrieval-Augmented Generation (RAG) systems.
+RAG systems combine information retrieval with generative models to provide accurate and contextually rich responses.

+*   [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open source alternative to NotebookLM, Perplexity, and Glean.
+Connects to search engines, Slack, Linear, Jira, ClickUp, Notion, Discord, and 15+ more connectors.
+Join our Discord: https://discord.gg/ejRNvftDp9

+*   [langfuse/langfuse](https://github.com/langfuse/langfuse) - 🪢 Open source LLM engineering platform: LLM Observability, metrics, evals, prompt management, playground, datasets.
+Integrates with OpenTelemetry, Langchain, OpenAI SDK, LiteLLM, and more. 🍊YC W23

+*   [IBM/watsonx-developer-hub](https://github.com/IBM/watsonx-developer-hub) - Examples and guides for building Gen AI applications on the watsonx platform.

+*   [microsoft/markitdown](https://github.com/microsoft/markitdown) - Python tool for converting files and office documents to Markdown.

+*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, AI chatbots, and in-app AI agents.
+The Agentic Frontend 🪁

+*   [meta-llama/llama-cookbook](https://github.com/meta-llama/llama-cookbook) - Welcome to the Llama Cookbook!
+This is your go to guide for Building with Llama: Getting started with Inference, Fine-Tuning, RAG.
+We also show you how to solve end to end problems using Llama model family and using them on various provider services

+*   [IBM/wxflows](https://github.com/IBM/wxflows) - Examples and tutorials for building AI applications with watsonx.ai Flows Engine

+*   [ikram-shah/airtable-qna](https://github.com/ikram-shah/airtable-qna) - Ask question to your Airtable base in natural language

+## langgraph

+*   [langchain-ai/deepagents](https://github.com/langchain-ai/deepagents) - Deep Agents is an agent harness built on langchain and langgraph.
+Deep Agents are equipped with a planning tool, a filesystem backend, and the ability to spawn subagents - making them well-equipped to handle complex agentic tasks.

+*   [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open source alternative to NotebookLM, Perplexity, and Glean.
+Connects to search engines, Slack, Linear, Jira, ClickUp, Notion, Discord, and 15+ more connectors.
+Join our Discord: https://discord.gg/ejRNvftDp9

+*   [ahmad2b/canvas-callback](https://github.com/ahmad2b/canvas-callback) - This open-source project & guide shows you exactly how to implement Canvas UX pattern + LangGraph human-in-the-loop workflows in your AI apps.

+*   [IBM/watsonx-developer-hub](https://github.com/IBM/watsonx-developer-hub) - Examples and guides for building Gen AI applications on the watsonx platform.

+*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, AI chatbots, and in-app AI agents.
+The Agentic Frontend 🪁

+*   [IBM/wxflows](https://github.com/IBM/wxflows) - Examples and tutorials for building AI applications with watsonx.ai Flows Engine

 ## evaluation-framework

 *   [confident-ai/deepeval](https://github.com/confident-ai/deepeval) - The LLM Evaluation Framework